MicrosoftDocs/windows-itpro-docs/windows/keep-secure/service-onboarding-windows-defender-advanced-threat-protection.md

 - Windows 10 Insider Preview
 - Azure Active Directory
+- Windows Defender Advanced Threat Protection (Windows Defender ATP)

 <span style="color:#ED1C24;">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

-You have to assign users to the Windows Defender Advanced Threat Protection Service application in Azure Active Directory (AAD) before they can access the portal.
+You have to assign users to the Windows Defender ATP Service application in Azure Active Directory (AAD) before they can access the portal.

 **Manage user access to the Windows Defender ATP portal**: